my effects & amplification

 amplification & PA

-For practice, rehearsal and intimate venues I use the Schertler Jam 200 acoustic amp.
+For practice and intimate performances (when my vocals don’t need amplification), I use the Schertler Jam 200 acoustic amp.
 As well as being powerful and bi-amped, the Schertler’s class A circuitry delivers exceptional detail and clarity.
-The Jam 200 has 3 main channels with comprehensive mixing features and two additional inputs – so it can amplify vocals as well as instruments.
-It is effectively a quick-to-set-up, high-quality PA in a box – ideal for solo and duo performances.
+The Jam 200 has several input channels with comprehensive mixing features, so it can make all my instruments and the effects I use clearly heard.

-I have a compact but high-quality Yamaha PA system.
+I have a compact Yamaha PA system with professional features.
 This delivers a smooth sound with extended bass.
-With more channels than the Schertler amp, the PA can cater for larger ensembles.
+With more channels, the PA can cater for larger ensembles.
 Mounting the speakers on stands helps to disperse the sound evenly for all the audience to hear well – plus there’s the option of having the effects in stereo.
+I use a Sure (SM58) vocal mic which suits my vocals and a Sennheiser (E-935) vocal mic for greater clarity on female vocals.
+There is also an AKG (C1000s) instrument mic for additional instruments that don’t have pickups.

 larger venues and when I fly to perform